-Coincidentally we got to witness the practice sessions for the boat races!
-Long, thin boats(snake boats) with people sitting in two parallel rows, rowing with all their might and the drums beating like it’s the end of the world is the spirit of the Indian Festive season.
+Also, we witnessed the practice sessions for the boat races!
+Long, thin boats(snake boats) with people sitting in two parallel rows, rowing with all their force and the drums beating like it’s the end of the world is the spirit of the Indian Festive season.

-The next day, we were in Thekkady.
-This is the place for enthusiastic teenagers.
-I was an over-enthusiastic teenager back then and the Forest adventure Park was the ultimate highlight of my trip.
+The next day, we visited Thekkady.
+This place is for enthusiastic teenagers.
+I was one back then and the Forest adventure Park was the ultimate highlight of my trip.
 I’d have loved to boast with some pictures but they wouldn’t allow carrying a camera along, oops!

-Though, I do have pictures from the Elephant Park.
-You get to ride on elephants and feed them and take cute pictures with them.
+Though, I do have pictures from Elephant Park.
+You get to ride on elephants and feed them and take pictures with them.
 These elephants, I swear, were more photogenic than me.

 My mum’s favorite spot, the spice garden is on the way from Thekkady to Munnar.
-Out of the must-visit places, this place in Kerala will interest you if you are into Ayurveda, botany, or just a nerd in general.
+Out of the must-visit places, this place in Kerala will interest you considering you’re into Ayurveda, botany, or a nerd.

-One needs to book advance tickets for all places you want to visit.
+One needs to book advance tickets for all places to visit.
 We went to the Punarjani Traditional Centre for a cultural insight into Kathakali and Kalaripayattu.

 Tea gardens are everywhere.
 As you travel on the roads of Munnar so far as your vision goes, farther extend the tea plantations.
-For someone who really is interested in tea processing, the Tata tea museum is worth the visit.
+For someone who’s interested in tea processing, the Tata tea museum’s worth visiting.